ls1intum/Artemis/docs/admin/setup/aeolus.rst

 Configure the Aeolus Endpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Aeolus service can run on a dedicated machine and is talked to via REST API call.
+The Aeolus service can run on a dedicated machine since Artemis accesses it via a REST API call.
 We need to extend the configuration in the file
 ``src/main/resources/config/application-artemis.yml`` to include the Aeolus endpoint.
 How to do this is described in :ref:`configure artemis for aeolus`.